 Do not take Nordip if you have an allergy to:

 any of the ingredients listed at the end of this leaflet

-other calcium channel blocker medicines, such as felodipine, nifedipine or lercanidipine.
+other calcium channel blockers, such as medicines with the active ingredient felodipine, nifedipine or lercanidipine.

 Check with your doctor or pharmacist if you are unsure.